luanpersini/vidly-server-nestjs-ts/README.md

 ## What was archieve so far: Challanges and Knowledge Base

+NestJS is focused on fast development.
+The structure provided by Nest allowed me to develop most of the usual stuff and test without using interfaces for the services and repositories.
+In most of the cases you can develop the typical 3 way structure edge to edge (controller-service-repository) with ease, removind the need to mock everyting for the unit tests, leading to the more reliable integration tests.

+The interaction with the built-in supported databases and ORMs also helps to speedup the development.
+The database connection is easily injected in the modules, being necessary just to point the models or entities that will define the rules of the database operations.

 </br>

+- Learned how to make a Base Abstract Repository with the most used functions to avoid repetition.
 - Learned [how to implement abstraction in NestJS.](/docs/knowledge-base/abstraction-in-nestjs.md)
 - Learned [how to use DTOs in NestJS](https://docs.nestjs.com/controllers#request-payloads) and [how to make NestJs only accept properties that are specified in the whitelist](https://docs.nestjs.com/techniques/validation#stripping-properties).